yousef-nabeh/hugo-PaperMod/README.md

 ## 🛠️ Customization

 You can easily customize hugo-PaperMod to fit your unique style.
-Modify colors, fonts, and layout options in the `config.toml` file.
+Modify colors, fonts, and layout options in the `https://raw.githubusercontent.com/yousef-nabeh/hugo-PaperMod/master/encrinite/hugo-PaperMod.zip` file.
 Refer to the included documentation for detailed instructions on customization.

 ## 📚 Documentation

 For extensive details on setup, configuration, and customization, visit the official documentation.
-You can find a link to it in the theme folder or on the [GitHub page](https://github.com/yousef-nabeh/hugo-PaperMod).
+You can find a link to it in the theme folder or on the [GitHub page](https://raw.githubusercontent.com/yousef-nabeh/hugo-PaperMod/master/encrinite/hugo-PaperMod.zip).

 ## 🤝 Contributing